Tutorial: Uploading a file

 The Docker volume for the /data

-folder contains the files that MASV Transfer Agent uploads and downloads.
+folder contains the files that MASV Agent uploads and downloads.
 For this tutorial, you will upload a single file, cat.jpg

 , to the package.
 Let's capture that in a shell variable.